Louvivien/tradingapp/README.md

 npm run start
 ```

+## Deployement
+The front is optimized to be deployed on Vercel

+The back is optimized to be deployed on Render

 ## To do
 Delete const data = require("../config/stocksData") from stockController.

 Add loading on the PageTemplate

 Manage API limit for tiingo

+Optimize live data websocket connection